-This authentic Thai Panang curry is flavorful and rich with notes of coconut and peanut and the sweet curry sauce.
+This authentic Thai Panang curry is flavorful and rich with notes of coconut and peanut and sweet curry sauce.
 Plus, it's vegan too.
 My version of this vegetarian and gluten-free meal uses tofu and is packed with colorful vegetables.
 We love it with steamed Jasmine Rice but it's also a fantastic low-carb recipe if you serve it with cauliflower rice.

 Panang curry originally came from Malaysia and Thailand.
-In fact, it was named after the city of Penang, which is off of Malaysia's west coast.
+In fact, it was named after the city of Penang, which is off Malaysia's west coast.

 This is a very old recipe, and the earliest records of it date back to 1890 when it was called Phanaeng.
 Today, you will find it all over Thailand in street market stalls and served with a bowl of sticky rice.

 What is Panang curry?
-Panang curry a rich and creamy curry sauce that has a bit of spice to it that is balanced out with notes of peanuts and coconut.
+Panang curry is a rich and creamy curry sauce that has a bit of spice to it that is balanced out with notes of peanuts and coconut.
 It combines both spicy and sour flavors into one irresistible dish.

 It has such a powerful flavor that people eat this dish very slowly, relishing each bite and allowing their taste buds to recover between spoonfuls.
 If you want yours to be milder, just use less curry paste in your recipe.

 How is Panang curry different than red curry?
 Panang curry contains ground peanuts - neither red curry nor green curry has that.
 It also has a sweet flavor than red curry and isn't nearly as spicy.

 The Best Thai Curry Paste

 I love the Maseri brand curry paste since it does not have any fish ingredients in it and it is packed with authentic flavors.
 If you eat a plant-based diet, use this curry.
 Plus, it makes this recipe super easy and authentic-tasting without having to locate hard-to-find ingredients like kaffir lime or galangal.